 Required Tools for Sealing Mylar Bags

-A clamshell heat sealer or an impulse sealer are the tools that professionals use to seal Mylar bags.
+A heat sealer, double hand-held bar sealer, or an impulse sealer are the tools that professionals use to seal Mylar bags.
 At our house, we use a flat iron or hair straightener.
 A clothes iron and a block of wood aren’t quite as convenient but will definitely do the job.

 Preserve with Oxygen Absorbers

 Oxygen absorbers are a simple way to prevent insect infestation and preserve the quality of food for many years.
 A 300-500 cc oxygen absorber will work in a one-gallon Mylar bag.
 You can also use the same oxygen absorbers for smaller bags.